kirantejbadana/5443_BigData_Kbadana/Assignment3-writeup.md

 Yes, every one can simulataniously run the zhadoop cluster but while acting as slave and if one of the slave is asked to do a job which uses all the mapreduce then it the next job in the queue is kept waiting.

+There is a option such that we will perform a simultanious distribution of mapreduce to handle multiple jobs simultaniously.